Klonopin (Clonazepam): Ways to Abuse

 In the long term, snorting can damage the nose and sinuses, cause respiratory problems, and lead to neurological problems.
 Snorting Klonopin can also lead to tolerance, dependence, and addiction.

 These effects can be extremely dangerous.
 If you or a loved one is abusing Klonopin, getting help as soon as possible is essential.
-Contact Zinnia Healing to overcome Klonopin addiction.
+Contact Zinnia Health to overcome Klonopin addiction.

 Can You Inject Klonopin (Clonazepam)?

 Injecting clonazepam is extremely dangerous.
 Injecting any drug increases the risk of overdose, and contaminated needles can also lead to severe infections, blood-borne diseases, and other health complications.

 Injecting Klonopin can also cause the drug to reach the brain more quickly than when taken orally, potentially leading to more intense effects.
 People who inject clonazepam are also at risk for developing an abscess that can form under the skin and accumulate pus.
 Injecting the medication can result in the following: